atom0s/Steamless/README.md

 If the game you are unpacking makes use of the Steamworks API, Steamless **WILL NOT** remove this layer of DRM.

   * Steamless will not remove the Steamworks API integrations in any game.
+  * Steamless will not handle CEG (Custom Executable Generation) DRM that is used by some games.
   * Steamless is not made to assist with piracy.
   * Steamless is not made to assist with bypassing anti-cheats or other protections.